hypo10use/quid-games/README.md

 - [x] Squid Like theme across the project
 - [x] Implement a game with users having the ability to place a bet
 - [x] Allow users to connect to their wallets
+- [ ] Connect the transactions through ergo with the back end _Last item missing_

 ### Future builds
 - [ ] multiple games